shashanksi2009/ignitionIndicator/README.md

 ## Working

-When car is in igniion mode , optocoupler act as input .
+When car is in ignition mode , optocoupler act as input to microcontoller .
 This device takes noisy +12 V input .
 2.4 V voltage drop across zener diode .
 Optocoupler switches on and microcontroller senses LOGIC LOW on pin 3 .
 It turns output pin 4 from HIGH to LOW which glows LED .

 ###NOTE :

-If model for terminal block is not available in your proteus ISIS then " Switch.dsn " do not simulate .
+If model for terminal block is not available in your proteus ISIS then " Switch.dsn " will not simulate .
 Use " Switch ( without terminal block ) .dsn " for simulation .